ryanBITF/BitcoinFresh-Dev/README.md

 Bitcoin Fresh Core integration/staging repository
 =================================================

 Bitcoin Fresh (BITF) is a sustainable cryptocurrency with the vision to help those who do not have access to clean water.
 It is a decentralized, peer-to-peer transactional currency that is inspired by Bitcoin Green, which was designed to offer a solution to the problem posed by the exponential increase in energy consumed by Bitcoin and other proof-of-work currencies.
 Proof-of-work mining is environmentally unsustainable due to the electricity used by high-powered mining hardware.
-Bitcoin Green utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
-By harnessing their sustainable technology Bitcoin Fresh is able to help those in need while also having a lighter load on energy demands.
+By harnessing their sustainable technology Bitcoin Fresh is able to help those in need while also allowing the coin to be mined by any computer.

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode